petershin/liferay-learn/docs/commerce/latest/en/inventory-management/setting-inventory-by-warehouse.md

 1. Click *Submit*.

-Inventory counts for each warehouse are now updated.
+Inventory for each warehouse is now updated.

 ## Commerce 2.1 and Below